The Ray Tracing Sampler: Bayesian Sampling of Neural Networks for Everyone: Applications

 For each integration method and step size we test, we start 500 independent chains from a Gaussian distribution with $4\times$ the standard deviation as the true likelihood function.
 We then discard the first 1500 steps as burn-in, the earliest 1000 of which have no Metropolis test applied.
 The latter choice is because the ray tracing technique functions effectively as a gradient descent algorithm when it is far away from the typical set.
 We refresh the path direction and apply a Metropolis test every $N = \sqrt{D}\cdot \pi/(2\Delta s)$ steps, corresponding to traveling an angle of $\pi/2$ within the typical set, which is optimal for Gaussian distributions.
 To evaluate performance, we use the metric of effective sample size (estimated using the ratio of the chain length to the autocorrelation time) per gradient computed.
-To be conservative, we take the autocorrelation time to be the maximum of 1) the average autocorrelation time of the individual parameter space dimensions, 2) the average autocorrelation function of the absolute values of the individual parameter space dimensions, and 3) the autocorrelation time of $\ln(\mathcal{L})$.
+To be conservative, we take the autocorrelation time to be the maximum of 1) the average autocorrelation time of the individual parameter space dimensions, 2) the average autocorrelation function of the absolute values of the individual parameter space dimensions (i.e., folding; see also \citealt{Vehtari21}), and 3) the autocorrelation time of $\ln(\mathcal{L})$.
+We use the \citealt{Sokal1996MonteCM} autocorrelation time estimator, and for multiple chains, we calculate the autocorrelation of individual chain samples with respect to the multi-chain average and standard deviation.
 This ensures proper mixing both in the phases and in the energies of the resulting distribution.

 We show the resulting performance for several step sizes and symplectic integrators, including KDK, DKD, the minimal norm second-order integrator of \cite{Omelyan03}, and the fourth-order integrator of \cite{Forest90} and \cite{Yoshida90} in Fig.\ \ref{f:ess_gaussian}.
 To provide a better comparison across different integration orders, we report the mean step size per gradient evaluation ($\Delta \phi \equiv \pi/(2NG))$, where $N$ is the path step count as above and $G$ is the number of gradients per full integration step), instead of the total step size across all integration stages.